House of the Tragic Poet: Layout

 Like many Roman homes of the period, the House of the Tragic Poet is divided into two primary sections.
 The front, south-facing portion of the house serves as a public, presentation-oriented space.
 Here, two large rooms with outward-opening walls serve as shops run by the homeowners, or, less likely, as servants quarters.
 These shops lie on either side of a narrow vestibule.
 At the end of this hall sits the atrium, the most decorated of the rooms within the House of the Tragic Poet.
 Here, a large rectangular impluvium, or sunken water basin sits beneath an open ceiling, collecting water to be used by members of the household.
 Near the northern end of the impluvium sits a wellhead to be used for drawing water from the basin.
 Still farther from the entrance sits the tablinum, a second, open common area.

 From these main areas extend smaller, private rooms, marking the second section of the house.
 Along the western wall of the atrium lie a series of cubicula, or bedrooms.
 Opposite these lie an additional cubiculum, an ala (a service area for a dining room), and an oecus (a small dining area).
 The northern end of the tablinum opens onto a large, open peristyle, or garden courtyard.
-To the right of the peristyle sits the drawing room, which, in the House of the Tragic Poet, is believed to have been used as the main dining salon.
+To the right of the peristyle sits the drawing room, which is believed to have been used as the main dining salon.
 Adjacent to the drawing room is a small kitchen area.
 Near the left side of the peristyle, a small back door opens onto an additional street.
 Finally, into north-western corner of the peristyle is built a small lararium, or shrine to be used in worshipping the Lares Familiares, or family gods.
 This shrine contained a marble statuette depicting a satyr carrying fruit.

-Although records and archaeological experts have confidently confirmed the existence of an upper story in the House of the Tragic Poet, little is known about its specific layout, as it was most likely destroyed by the eruption of Mount Vesuvius.
+Although records and archaeological experts have confidently confirmed the existence of an upper story in the House of the Tragic Poet, little is known about its specific layout.